iqbal-lab-org/minos/README.md

 ## Quick start

+To run on one sample, you will need:
+* A FASTA file of the reference genome.
+* One or more VCF files of variant calls.
+  The only requirement of these files is that they must contain the genotype field `GT`, and correspond to the reference FASTA file.
+* Illumina reads in FASTQ file(s).

-Supposing you have variant calls for one sample, called by two different tools in the files `calls1.vcf` and `calls2.vcf`.
-Run:
+For example, if you have two call sets in the files `calls1.vcf` and `calls2.vcf`, then run:

 ```
 minos adjudicate --reads reads1.fq --reads reads2.fq out ref.fasta calls1.vcf calls2.vcf